The Challenges Facing Digital Forensic Investigations within Mobile Phone Investigations

 The majority of applications hold data within SQLite databases and these can provide access to deleted entries as well as the ability to view tables and search the data present.

-The Hurdles Involved in Obtaining Accurate and Reliable Mobile Phone Data in a Forensic Manner
+Obtaining Accurate and Reliable Mobile Phone Data in a Forensic Manner

 The most forensically sound method of conducting a physical extraction of data from a mobile phone is considered to be via a boot loader which, whilst they do involve loading a piece of code onto the device it happens before the forensic tool accesses any evidentiary data and replace the normal boot loader within the first set of operations that start the phones bootup process.
 This form of extraction also enables the data as read only.